 The researchers found that after one month, 89.6% of men who received the natural formulas had no symptoms of prostatitis compared with only 27% of the men in the antibiotic-only group.

-Although more research needs to be done, the University of Maryland medical center states that people with autoimmune conditions have reported symptom relief when using quercetin.
+Although more research needs to be done to see if quercetin can be considered as one of the herbs for prostate, the University of Maryland medical center states that people with autoimmune conditions have reported symptom relief when using quercetin.

 Does quercetin help BPH (Benign Prostatic Hyperplasia)?